lewmoore/RateMeFT/README.md

 Deployed application is at http://ratemeft-env.mfmi26kh72.eu-west-1.elasticbeanstalk.com/

+The introduction of a local MongoDB database seems to have affected the deployment and as such doesn't seem to be sending the POST request.
+I believe this is something to do with the Security Groups in my ElasticBeanstalk application.
+This is something that I am currently investigating.

 #### Brief:
 Build a website hosted on the cloud that stores a rating score for FT.com.
 My aim for this project is to deploy this to AWS, implement continuous deployment with Docker and create Cloudformation templates.